Proverbs 11:23

 Righteous desires lead toward good, but wicked expectations ultimately meet divine judgment.

-23 The desire of the righteous is only good.
-The expectation of the wicked is wrath.
+23 The desire of the righteous leads only to good, but the hope of the wicked brings wrath.

 Righteous desires lead toward good, but wicked expectations ultimately meet divine judgment.